-The program will run from June 21 through August 27, 2021 with a research poster session held on August 26.
-Most students work full-time.
+The program will run from June 20 through August 26, 2022 with a research poster session held on August 18.
+Students will work full-time.
 Students wishing to work only part-time must arrange this with their advisor well in advance of their start date.

 It is not yet confirmed if this program will be remote or in person.
 This will be based on upcoming university guidance and policy.

-Each student will receive a $5000 base stipend for the 10-week program.
-Additional need based (up to $1500) and location based (up to $2500) supplements may apply.
+Each student will receive a $7500 base stipend for the 10-week program as a full time intern.
+Additional need based (up to $1500) supplement may apply.

 All projects are full time unless otherwise stated in their description below.
 This is paid as a stipend through VPUE.